Woody88/purescript-wai/README.md

         hasAuthToken :: Request -> Boolean
         hasAuthToken req = ...

--- Creating a `Response` from a string.
+-- Creates a `Response` from a string.
 This helper function is provided by WAI. responseStr :: Status -> ResponseHeaders -> String -> Response
 ```

 ## Request `Vault` (Under Construction)